-- Progressive systemic sclerosis (scleroderma) may affect the kidneys through the presence of a microangiopathy which may cause a chronic renal impairment, or via the precipitation of a renal crisis.
+- Progressive systemic sclerosis (scleroderma) may affect the kidneys through the presence of a microangiopathy which may cause a chronic kidney disease, or may affect the kidneys via the precipitation of a renal crisis.

 - Renal crisis tends to affect those patients with diffuse, sudden-onset dermatological involvement (the form affecting about a quarter of patients who have systemic sclerosis).